-From 25 May 2018 the American Museum in Britain will ask its members and other supporters to “opt-in” for marketing communications.
+From 25 May 2018 the American Museum will ask its members and other supporters to “opt-in” for marketing communications.
 This is due to a change to the rules which govern how we can communicate with you and a new regulation on personal data (the General Data Protection Regulation) coming into force in May 2018.
 We are, therefore, introducing a new approach that relies on you giving us your consent about how we can contact you.
 This means you’ll have the choice of whether you want to receive these messages and be able to select how you want to receive them (email or post).

 2. About us